lohseng97/Dell-Latitude-7490-EFI-macOS-BigSur/README.md

 # Dell_Latitude_7490_Hackintosh_EFI_BigSur_IntelWireless

-### Currently using the same build, but never test all features yet.
+Currently using the same build, but never test all features yet.
+Any new builds will be pushed to here too if possible.

 ## Tested macOS version:
 macOS 11.3 / 11.3.1 Big Sur using OpenCore 0.6.8